Genrep-Software/document-template/README.md

 ```

 The compilation script will throw an error and fail if it is given a
 non-Markdown file with too few arguments.
+If, in the generated PDF, the
-If your title is only one word and
+displayed title is only a single word and/or the author or date is only a
-the author is only one word in the compiled document, make sure to surround the
+single word, make sure to surround the command-line arguments with quotation
-command-line arguments with quotation marks.
+marks.